 The Employer bears the burden of proof in all discipline grievances.
-In supporting their decision to impose discipline, management may only rely upon information at hand at the time the supervisor at the time he or she decided to issue discipline.
+In supporting their decision to impose discipline, management may only rely upon information at hand at the time the decision to impose discipline was reached.
+While an ongoing investigation may subsequently uncover more evidence or the original or additional charges, such evidence should not be considered since it was not available to (or considered by) the supervisor at the time he or she decided to issue discipline.
 This general arbitral principle has been reaffirmed by the U.S. Supreme Court224 and many arbitrators.225 Arbitrator McAllister, for instance, said: